Tommy Lee Jones: Early life and education

-Jones was born on September 15, 1946, in San Saba, Texas.
-His mother, Lucille Marie Jones (1928–2013), was a police officer, school teacher, and beauty shop owner, and his father, Clyde C. Jones (1926–1986), was a cowboy and oil field worker.
+Tommy Lee Jones was born on September 15, 1946, in San Saba, Texas.
+His mother, Lucille Marie Jones (1928–2013), was a police officer, schoolteacher, and beauty shop owner.
+His father, Clyde C. Jones (1926–1986), was a cowboy and oil field worker.
 The two were married and divorced twice.
 Jones is of Cherokee descent.
-He was raised in Midland, Texas, and attended Robert E. Lee High School.
+He was raised in Midland, Texas, and attended Midland Lee High School.
 Jones later moved to Dallas and graduated from the St. Mark's School of Texas in 1965, which he attended on scholarship.

 College

 Jones entered Harvard College in 1965 on need-based aid.
 As an upperclassman, he lived in Dunster House and was roommates with future U.S. vice president Al Gore and with Bob Somerby, who later became editor of the media criticism site The Daily Howler.
 Jones majored in English literature and was a pupil of dramatist Robert Chapman.
 He graduated in 1969 with a Bachelor of Arts degree, cum laude.
 His senior thesis was on "the mechanics of Catholicism" in the works of Flannery O'Connor.